maduhaime/predictype/README.md

 ## Features

+- **175 distinct predicate operations**: One of the most complete predicate libraries for TypeScript, covering all major types and use cases.
 - **Rich predicate collection**: Includes predicates for arrays, numbers, strings, dates, booleans, objects, and more.
 - **Type-safe and composable**: All predicates are fully typed and can be composed to build complex validation or filtering logic.
 - **Reusable**: Use predicates for validation, filtering arrays, or as building blocks in your own libraries.